anushka-mitra/academic-website-2023/content/authors/admin/_index.md

 ---

 <p style="font-family:Cormorant Garamond;text-align: justify;">Welcome!
-I am a 6th year PhD candidate at the Department of Economics, The University of Texas at Austin.</p>
+I am a 6th year PhD candidate at the Department of Economics, The University of Texas at Austin.
+I will be on the 2023-24 job market.</p>

 <p style="font-family:Cormorant Garamond;text-align: justify;">My research interest is in Macroeconomics and Labor Economics.
 My current research assess the role of information frictions in explaining labor market dynamics.
-I will be on the 2023-24 job market.
 For more information, please contact me at <a href="anushka@utexas.edu">anushka@utexas.edu</a>.</p>